jefoh/pbs-to-rsync/README.md

 **emailrecipient** : The email address that the script should send success or failure emails to.
 This uses the ```mail``` command and assumes that you have email configured in PBS. <br>

 # Setup and Usage
+You will need SSH keys set up between the client and server.

 Make script executable
 ```chmod u+x backup.sh```